blinkletter/UsingGAMESS/docs/_sources/5_Rotation_Profiles 2.md

 C   1    1.54000
 ```

 The third line is atom #3.
 In this matrix it describes the third carbon atom in butadiene.
 It will be 1.54 Å from atom #2 but now the distance no longer completely describes its position in the system.
 We know the distance from atom #2 to this atom #3, but we also now need a bond angle between atoms #3, 2 and 1.
-In $sp^3$ carbons that angle is 109.4˚ (120 for $sp^2$ and 180˚ for $sp$).
+In *sp<sup>3</sup>* carbons that angle is 109.4˚ (120 for *sp<sup>2</sup>* and 180˚ for *sp*).

 ```
 C